MarneeDear/FAPRS/blog/applied-fsharp-challenge.md

 ## System design

-FAPRS will act like a digipeater in it's own network.
+FAPRS will act like a [APRS digipeater](http://www.nwclimate.org/aprs/digipeater/), that you can also command to transmit your own messages for certain purposes.

 ### Motivation, purpose, and use cases